-This is why we originally bought our elderberry trees as bare root plants.
+These are the reasons why we originally bought our elderberry trees as bare root plants.

-Elderberry Varietals: We grow ‘Adams’, ‘Johns’, and ‘Nova’ elderberry varieties.
+We grow ‘Adams’, ‘Johns’, and ‘Nova’ elderberry varieties.
 ‘York’ is another popular variety that we have yet to grow.

 Frankly, we can’t tell much difference between any of our elderberry varieties in either taste, fruit size, or yield.
-However, all of the bred varieties we grow produce significantly larger berries and larger yields than the wild elderberry plants in our area.
+However, all of the bred varieties we grow produce significantly larger berries and larger yields than the wild elderberry plants we see in our area.

 In the late winter-early spring before they break dormancy, put a 2-3″ layer of compost around your elderberry trees.
 Don’t till it in, let nature do the work.
-Then top-dress the compost with a 3-6″ layer of wood chips/mulch.
+Then top-dress the compost with a 3″ layer of wood chips/mulch.
 Repeat these steps yearly.

 Pruning elderberry trees:

 You don’t need to do any pruning during the first two years of an elderberry tree’s life.
 Frankly, pruning is optional from year 3+, although you’ll probably want to prune as follows:

 - Cut out any dead or weaker shoots or branches in the late winter;